Eric Cantona: 1994–95 season, 'kung-fu' incident and ban from football

 There had been media speculation that Cantona would leave United to play for a foreign club when his suspension finished and many observers felt he would not be able to cope with the inevitable goading from rival players and supporters once his suspension finished.
 Ferguson persuaded him to stay in Manchester, despite interest from Italian club Inter Milan, who had managed to lure his team-mate Paul Ince to Italy that summer.

 Even after signing his new contract, Cantona was frustrated by the terms of his ban, which did not even allow him to play in friendly matches behind closed doors.
 On 8 August, he handed in a request for his contract to be terminated, as he no longer wanted to play football in England.
-This came after United had been censured by the FA for fielding Cantona in a match against another club at the club's training ground, which was defined as a friendly match despite the club organising the match as being within the context of training – as his suspension allowed him to play in this type of match only.
+This came after United had been censured by the FA for fielding Cantona in a match against another club at the club's training ground, which was defined as a friendly match, despite the club organising the match as being within the context of training – as his suspension allowed him to play in this type of match only.
 The request was turned down and two days later, following a meeting in Paris with Ferguson, he declared that he would remain at the club.

 In 2011, Cantona said that the attack on Simmons was "a great feeling" and a memory he is happy for fans to treasure, but "... it was a mistake".
-In 2002, the notoriety of the Kung fu kick saw it ranked number 12 on Channel 4's poll of the 100 Greatest Sporting Moments.
-In retrospect, Simmons' behavior that provoked Cantona's kick would a decade later be regarded as racial abuse which almost certainly would have forced the partial or full closure of Crystal Palace's stadium, as well as meriting Simmons a considerably lengthier sentence.
-More recently when Paul Pogba's Manchester United team-mate Marcus Rashford was racially abused on social media, and ex-footballer Garth Crooks said that "[i]f something drastic is not done soon…" there could be an incident between a player and a fan, similar to Cantona's kung-fu kick on the offensive fan in 1995.
+In 2002, the notoriety of the kung fu kick saw it ranked number 12 on Channel 4's poll of the 100 Greatest Sporting Moments.
+In retrospect, Simmons' behaviour that provoked Cantona's kick would a decade later be regarded as racial abuse, which almost certainly would have forced the partial or full closure of Crystal Palace's stadium, as well as meriting Simmons a considerably lengthier sentence.
+More recently, when Paul Pogba's Manchester United team-mate Marcus Rashford was racially abused on social media, and ex-footballer Garth Crooks said that "[i]f something drastic is not done soon…" there could be an incident between a player and a fan, similar to Cantona's kung-fu kick on the offensive fan in 1995.